 Nevis – The Largest Bungy Jump in the Southern Hemisphere!

 The Nevis bungy jump is serious business – about as serious as it gets!

+There are many epic adventure activities in Queenstown for adrenaline junkies, but nothing comes close to this bungy jump.
 The largest jump in, not only New Zealand, but the Southern Hemisphere, the Nevis is the best option for travellers looking to really push their limits.

 Does that sound like you?